-In addition to The Voice of Finland, Transmix has worked on many high-profile Finnish television shows, including So, You Think You Can Dance, Idols, Talent, X Factor, Jussi Gaala (the Finnish Academy Awards), KultainenVenla (the Finnish Golden Globes), and Pitkä Kuuma Kesä (a summertime music/play show).
-The company has also been tapped to record music DVDs, festivals (Radio Aalto, NRJ in the Park), and the 2012 European Track & Field Championships Opening Ceremony in Helsinki.

-Such prestigious assignments make audio clarity and fidelity crucial—another reason why Transmix purchased the VENUE system.
+In addition to The Voice of Finland, Transmix has worked on many high-profile Finnish television shows, including So, You Think You Can Dance, Idols, Talent, X Factor, JussiGaala (the Finnish Academy Awards), and KultainenVenla (the Finnish Golden Globes).
+To ensure a full schedule of work and succeed on such high-profileassignments, it’s important for the Transmix team to deliver the highest-quality audio—another reason why Transmix purchased the VENUE system.

 “VENUE’s mic preamps are silent and neutral,” Virtanen says.
 “It’s important to us that the whole signal flow is full digital, because when you make gain adjustments during a live show, you don’t hear little crack noises in VENUE’s preamps, like you do with some other consoles.”

-As the team looked at other console choices, Virtanen found some to be “too complex,” adding, “VENUE was familiar to me and Jukka Nykänen [one of Transmix’s founders], because we had toured with different bands with the VENUE [system] before.”
+As the team looked at other console choices, Virtanen found some to be too complex, adding, “VENUE was familiar to me and Jukka Nykänen (one of Transmix’s founders), because we had toured with different bands with the VENUE (system) before.”

 Virtanen chose to customize a Profile System with two Stage Racks to handle up to 96 inputs and outputs, five DSP cards for maximum performance, two MADI Option Cards for interfacing with Pro Tools and other systems, an ECx Ethernet Card for remote control, and an IOx Option Card for connecting outboard gear.

 Transmix uses a Pro Tools | HDX system as its main recording unit with two HD MADI interfaces and a SYNC HD.
 “We can record up to 128 channels—96 through the Stage Rack and 32 through local analog and AES/EBU lines.
 For stage box connections we use fiber links.”

-That said, Virtanen explains that there have been only a few big shows where Transmix has needed more than 64 inputs.
-“At the Track & Field Championships last year, we had somewhere around 110 mic inputs, and at The Voice of Finland, we are going to have about 80—with 50 or 60 of those from the band and vocalists.
-We also just worked with recording engineer MIkko OInonen from Finnvox and producer Antti Murto to record the Vantaan Viihde Orkesteri for CD and DVD release using 82 inputs.”
+Virtanen explains that there have been a few big shows where Transmix has needed more than 64 inputs.
+“At the Track and Field Championships last year, we had somewhere around 110 mic inputs, and at The Voice of Finland, we are going to have about 80—with 50 or 60 of those from the band and vocalists.
+We also just worked with recording engineer MIkko OInonen from Finnvox and producer AnttiMurto to record the VantaanViihdeOrkesteri for CD and DVD release using 82 inputs.”

 As far as plug-ins go, Transmix uses the Waves Diamond bundle and VENUEPack 4.
 “I have used Waves for many years [doing] post production, so it was very cool to have those in the mixer, too.
 Although VENUE’s own EQ and dynamics are very good sounding, it’s nice to have [Avid] Smack! on bass and the [Waves] Renaissance EQ for vocals.”